RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

    In the **Data source** dropdown, choose `Data in Azure AI Foundry`.

-1. Select the `it-policies-guides` folder.
+1. Select the `it-policies` folder.

     Select **Next**.